Check for potential hazards

 Checklists and tools are available

 We developed a checklist to help you evaluate potential environmental hazards at your property.
 Complete the Provider Checklist (link).
-We will contact you when we receive your completed checklist to provide guidance on how to decrease your exposure to harmful chemicals.
+If you would like more guidance on how to decrease your exposure to harmful chemicals or have any questions about the checklist, please contact us at EHAP.Info@odhsoha.oregon.gov.

-Review the federal Agency for Toxic Substances and Disease Registry’s list of recommendations (link) to help ensure that your early education and care programs is located in a safe place.
+Review the federal Agency for Toxic Substances and Disease Registry’s list of recommendations (link) to help ensure that your early education and care program is located in a safe place.

 Visit our Additional Resources section below